Kenny Lane: Professional boxing career

 He had a controversial decision loss to Joe Brown for undisputed lightweight championship of the world.

 He fought the Ortiz rubber match for light welterweight title.

 Lane decided at age 50 to round out his professional career to 100 bouts.

 He dropped to his fighting weight from almost 200 pounds.

 After beating 3 much younger opponents he lost to the fourth.

 Lane decided to retire for the final time, making the even 100 bouts he sought.

 Family life

 Lane married his wife Ruth as a teenager in West Virginia.
 They had 4 children.

 Later years

-After retiring Lane continued teaching boxing in the Lansing area. he ran the boxing program at the Lansing Gallo Recreation Center.
+After retiring Lane continued teaching boxing in the Muskegon area.
+He ran the boxing program at the Muskegon Area Boxing Club.

 In 1995, British singer Morrissey released an album called Southpaw Grammar.
 The cover featured an old photograph of Lane from the April 1963 issue of The Ring magazine.

 Lane was admitted into the World Boxing Hall of Fame in 2004.

 Later in life Lane became an avid golfer and had a tournament named for him.
 He died of a heart attack on August 5, 2008, alongside one of his most well known students, Christian Lloyd in Lansing, Michigan.